Profile: Dr. Aymé Debesa Padilla — a new Outlook on medical practice

 Dr. Witt makes a point of keeping in touch with SIPPA graduates once they are in practice, often in his role as an emergency physician and trauma team leader.
 Dr. Debesa Padilla says that maintaining contact with Dr. Witt has been a benefit and that she appreciates the value of his experience.

 Talking with SIPPA graduates as colleagues “helps inform me about how the program needs to grow,” explains Dr. Witt.
 “I learn about areas where they’re doing well, areas where they are struggling.”

-As a result, SIPPA is hoping that a program offering mentorship and coaching once physicians are in practice can be established in the province.
-“We are in early discussions with the College of Medicine at the University of Saskatchewan, the Saskatchewan Health Authority and the Saskatchewan Medical Association.”
+As a result, SIPPA is now exploring the possibility of introducing a program that would offer mentorship and coaching once physicians are in practice.
+“We are in the early stages of discussions with the College of Medicine at the University of Saskatchewan, the SHA and the Saskatchewan Medical Association to get that started.”

 Back in Outlook, Dr. Debesa Padilla is putting down roots.
 She recently got a Cuban puppy.
 “He is surprisingly good in the winter.”
 And her mother, who lives in Spain, comes for long visits and has made friends of her own in Canada.

 Dr. Witt affirms he has heard from friends in the area that Dr. Debesa Padilla is fitting into her new community.
 “They absolutely love her there!”